Varshinigowda8/Resume-Screening-Agent/README.md

 🏗️ Architecture Diagram (End-to-End Workflow)

 Flow:
-User → Streamlit Web UI
+1.User → Streamlit Web UI
-Candidate uploads resume (PDF or DOCX) via a simple drag-and-drop interface.
+2.Candidate uploads resume (PDF or DOCX) via a simple drag-and-drop interface.
-Streamlit handles the front-end interaction.
+3.Streamlit handles the front-end interaction.
-File Handling Layer
+4.File Handling Layer
-Libraries: PyPDF2, python-docx, pdfplumber
+5.Libraries: PyPDF2, python-docx, pdfplumber
-Extracts raw text from uploaded resumes.
+6.Extracts raw text from uploaded resumes.
-Cleans and normalizes text for NLP processing.
+7.Cleans and normalizes text for NLP processing.
-NLP Processing Layer
+8.NLP Processing Layer
-Libraries: spaCy, NLTK
+9.Libraries: spaCy, NLTK
-Performs keyword extraction, tokenization, and skill matching.
+10.Performs keyword extraction, tokenization, and skill matching.
-Identifies relevant sections (skills, projects, education, achievements).
+11.Identifies relevant sections (skills, projects, education, achievements).
-Resume Scoring Engine
+12.Resume Scoring Engine
-Heuristic/ML-based scoring model (scikit-learn or custom logic).
+13.Heuristic/ML-based scoring model (scikit-learn or custom logic).
-Evaluates resumes based on:
+14.Evaluates resumes based on:
-Skill-job relevance
+15.Skill-job relevance
-Experience depth
+17.Experience depth
-Formatting quality
+18.Formatting quality
-Keyword density
+19.Keyword density
-Feedback Generation
+20.Feedback Generation
-Uses a template (feedback_template.txt) to generate personalized feedback.
+21.Uses a template (feedback_template.txt) to generate personalized feedback.
-Inserts score and breakdown into the feedback message.
+22.Inserts score and breakdown into the feedback message.
-Email Delivery
+23.Email Delivery
-Libraries: smtplib, email-validator
+24.Libraries: smtplib, email-validator
-Sends feedback directly to the candidate’s email.
+25.Sends feedback directly to the candidate’s email.
-Ensures proper validation and secure delivery.
+26.Ensures proper validation and secure delivery.
-Logging & Storage
+27.Logging & Storage
-Each screening is logged (resume metadata, score, feedback).
+28.Each screening is logged (resume metadata, score, feedback).
-Enables recruiters to track history and analytics.
+29.Enables recruiters to track history and analytics.
-Output → Candidate
+30.Output → Candidate
-Candidate receives a feedback email with score and improvement suggestions.
+31.Candidate receives a feedback email with score and improvement suggestions.
-Recruiter can view logs for reference.
+32Recruiter can view logs for reference.

 📊 Diagram Explanation (Narration)
 Step 1: The user uploads a resume through the Streamlit Web UI.
 Step 2: The resume file is passed to the File Handling Layer, which extracts text using PyPDF2, python-docx, and pdfplumber.
 Step 3: The extracted text flows into the NLP Processing Layer, where spaCy and NLTK perform keyword extraction and skill matching.
 Step 4: The Resume Scoring Engine evaluates the resume using heuristic or ML-based scoring logic.
 Step 5: A Feedback Generator prepares a personalized message using a template, embedding the score and breakdown.
 Step 6: The feedback is sent via SMTP Email Delivery, ensuring proper validation.
 Step 7: All results are stored in Logs for recruiter reference.
 Step 8: Finally, the candidate receives a feedback email with actionable insights.

 ## 🛠️ Setup & Run Instructions